-Class Rank & Graduation Honors are determined solerequired for graduation.
-A student who earns a total of will be an Honors graduate.
-Each student earning 23 credits after 7 semesters and a grade average of 3.75 or earning 23 credits after 7 semesters and a grade average of 4.25 or higher will graduate Summa Cum Laude.
-An diploma for qualifying students.
+Class Rank & Graduation Honors are determined solely by grade point average.
+A minimum of 23 credits is required for graduation.
+A student who earns a total of 23 credits after 7 semesters with a grade average of 3.0 will be an Honors graduate.
+Each student earning 23 credits after 7 semesters and a grade average of 3.75 or higher will graduate Magna Cum Laude.
+Each student earning 23 credits after 7 semesters and a grade average of 4.25 or higher will graduate Summa Cum Laude.
+An appropriate "Honor Student" seal will be affixed to the diploma for qualifying students.